-In the 1920s, the first decade of Mussolini's rule, Beppo Levi was explicitly antifascist.
+In the 1920's, the first decade of Mussolini's rule, Beppo Levi was antifascist.
 He signed the Croce manifesto in 1925.
-Around that time his situation at Parma University became increasingly difficult because more and more disciplines had to be suppressed for budgetary reasons.
-In the end, the sciences were reduced to chemistry, and Levi was the only professor left at the mathematics department.
-It therefore came as a great relief when he obtained his transfer to Bologna a town with a traditionally famous university-at the end of 1928, after all obstacles to his nomination there had finally been overcome.
+Around that time his situation at Parma University became increasingly difficult because more and more disciplines had to be suppressed for budget reasons.
+In the end, the sciences were reduced to chemistry and Levi was the only professor left at the mathematics department.
+It therefore came as a great relief when he obtained his transfer to Bologna-a town with a traditionally famous university-at the end of 1928, after all obstacles to his nomination there had finally been overcome.

 While in Bologna he held various posts in the Italian Mathematical Society (U.M.I.), and took care of the Bolletino dell'Unione Matematica Italiana for many years.
-It may have been through correspondence related to a paper submitted to this journal that Beppo Levi first entered into contact with a mathematician from Argentina.
+It was through correspondence related to a paper submitted to this journal that Beppo Levi first entered into contact with a mathematician from Argentinia.

-In spite of his personal opposition to fascism, Beppo Levi took the oath to fascism in 1931, like most other Italian mathematicians.
-This oath was generally considered a mere formality; even the church held that it was a legitimate claim by the government for obedience.
+In spite of his personal critical attitude to fascism, Beppo Levi took the oath to fascism in 1931, like most other Italian mathematicians.
+In fact, this oath was generally considered a mere formality; even the church held that it was a legitimate claim by the government for obedience.
 The mathematician Levi-Cività added a private reservation, and the government showed that it was quite prepared to accept the substance without the form.
-Of roughly 1200 professors, only 11 refused to sign.
-The 71year-old Vito Volterra was one of them.
-Volterra, by the way, stayed in Italy, where he died in 1940-so the SS car that came to his house in 1943 to deport him had to leave empty....
+Of roughly 1200 professors only 11 refused to sign.
+The 71 years old Vito Volterra was one of them.
+Volterra, by the way, stayed in Italy, where he died in 1940-so the SS-car that came to his house in 1943 to deport him had to leave empty.....

-It was only after the rapprochement between Hitler and Mussolini, in 1938, that Italian fascism adopted some of the racial policies of the Nazis which at that time were building toward their monstrous climax in Germany and German-controlled Europe.
-Thus Levi-Cività, Beppo Levi, and a total of 90 Italian Jewish scholars lost their jobs in 1938, and most of them had to start looking for a country of refuge.
+It was only after the rapprochement between Hitler and Mussolini, in 1938, that Italian fascism adopted some of the violent racial policies of the Nazis which at that time were preparing for their monstrous climax in Germany and German-controlled Europe.
+Thus Levi-Cività, as well as Beppo Levi and a total of 90 Italian jewish scholars lost their jobs in 1938, and most of them had to start looking for a country of refuge.

 Beppo Levi was 63 years old when he lost his professorship in Bologna.
-At age 64 he started as the director of the newly created mathematical institute at the Universidad del Litoral in Rosario, Argentina.
-The founding of this institute at Rosario, upstream from Buenos Aires,6 took place at a time of cultural expansion of several provincial Argentinian cities, mainly Rosario, Córdoba, and Tucumán.
-A relative prosperity helped in the development of more substantial groups of professionals, mainly lawyers, medical doctors, and engineers, who promoted local cultural activity in these cities and invited leading intellectuals and artists from Buenos Aires to lecture or visit there.
-These professionals were financially better off, and their clients were richer yet.
-Societies, orchestras, art galleries, and publishing houses began to emerge in this period in Rosario.
+At age 64 he started as the director of the newly-created mathematical institute at the Universidad del Litoral in Rosario, Argentina.

+The founding of this institute at Rosario, upstream from Buenos Aires,11 took place at a time of cultural expansion of several Argentinian cities upcountry, mainly Rosario, Crdoba and Tucumn.
+A relative prosperity helped in the development of more substantial groups of professionals, mainly lawyers, medical doctors and engineers, who prometed local cultural activity in these cities and invited leading intellectuals and artists from Buenos Aires to lecture or visit there.
+These professionals were financially better off and also had started to mix with people in an even better financial situation who were their clients.
+Societies, orchestras, art galleries and also publishing houses began to emerge in this period in Rosario.

 The official opening ceremony of the mathematical institute in Rosario was held in 1940.
-Lectures were delivered by Cortés Plá, Rey Pastor, and Beppo Levi.
-These two men had been the key to Beppo Levi's arrival in Argentina.
-Plá was an engineer who taught physics and had an active interest in the history of science.
-Plá was a friend and admirer of Rey Pastor, the Spanish mathematician who founded the Argentine mathematical school.
+Lectures were delivered by Corts Pl, Rey Pastor and Beppo Levi.
+These two Argentinians had been the key to Beppo Levi's arrival in Argentina.
+Pl was an engineer who taught physics and had an active interest in the history of science.
+He was a friend and admirer of Rey Pastor, the undisputed leading mathematician of Argentina at the time.